My Joy: Reception

+Russian media

 There was a considerable outcry in Russian media over the film's purported Russophobic slant.
-Film director Karen Shakhnazarov claimed that Loznitsa would like everyone living in Russia to be shot.
+Film director Karen Shakhnazarov claimed, that Loznitsa would like everyone living in Russia to be shot.
 But another Russian film director, Andrey Zvyagintsev, called My Joy the best Russian-language film of the decade.

+Critical response

 The film received positive reviews from film critics.
 My Joy has an approval rating of 90% on review aggregator website Rotten Tomatoes, based on 20 reviews, and an average rating of 7.10/10.
-On Metacritic, the film has a score of 81/100 based on the reviews of 8 critics, indicating "universal acclaim".

 Among American reviewers, Manohla Dargis (The New York Times) referred to the movie as "suspenseful, mysterious, at times bitterly funny, consistently moving and filled with images of a Russia haunted both by ghosts and the living dead".
 A blurb in Sight & Sound advertises My Joy as "Ukraine’s answer to Deliverance".
 Village Voice (Michael Atkinson) reviewed My Joy as "a maddening vision and one of the year's must-see provocations.